Hair Transplant Beverly Hills

 Every patient’s level of pain varies, but overall, hair transplant procedures are very well tolerated with mild pain and discomfort.
 All patients are given a prescription for pain medication for home, but many don’t find the need to use it for very long.

-Is there any swelling or bruising?
+Is there any swelling or bruising after a hair transplant?

 Hair transplant procedures rarely have bruising, and swelling is usually modest as well.
 If the area of transplant is the frontal hairline, some patients may experience mild swelling that migrates inferiorly, but this is not that common.

-What can I expect in the recovery?
+What can I expect in the recovery period after a hair transplant?

 After surgery, a light cap can be worn and detailed instructions are given.
 Mild redness and crusting can be expected where the hair grafts were placed, and this usually resolves after a week or two.
 Depending on your comfort level of this and where your grafts were, many patients can return to work and social activity after a few days.
 Though, we advise against certain activities such as heavy lifting and smoking.